DirkNachbar/Docker/OracleOTD/README.md

 ## What is included
 - Sample docker file to build an image containing an Oracle Traffic Director Installation
-- Docker Compose file to start an instance of Node Manager and Admin Server
+- Docker Compose file to create and start an instance of Node Manager and Admin Server

 ## How to build
 [Please review this README file](dockerfiles/README.md)